MadJoker0815/roborock_nologs/README.md

 Files in /root/ have to be executeable. (use "chmod +x /root/check_all;/root/check_reboot")

 Also you should stop rrwatchdoge before editing the ProcessList.conf or ProcessListMT.conf. (use "service rrwatchdoge stop".
 To start it after modification use "service rrwatchdoge start")

+For easy installation I added the "install.sh" script.
+This will make the modifications if needed.
+Remember to check your regular reboot time and adjust the times in /etc/crontab after the executuion.